American Occupation

 https://americanhistory.si.edu/explore/stories/mock-battle-ended-spanish-american-war

-After the so-called Mock Battle of Manila Bay on May 01, 1898, Spain signed the Treaty of Paris with the United States of America on December 10, 1898.
-In exchange for 20 million Mexican Dollars, the Spanish government handed over the Philippines along with Cuba, Puerto Rico, Guam, and Spanish West Indies which were under Spanish colonial control.
-While Cuba was granted Independence, Americans retained the Philippines.
-Sulu and Mindanao were included despite Spain’s failure to gain sovereignty.
+After the so-called Mock Battle of Manila Bay on May 01, 1898, Spain signed the Treaty of Paris with America on December 10, 1898.
+In exchange for 20 million Mexican Dollars, the Spanish government handed over the Philippines along with Cuba, Puerto Rico, Guam, and Spanish West Indies, which were all under Spanish colonial holdings.
+While Cuba was granted independence, the Americans retained the Philippines.
+Sulu and Mindanao were included despite Spain’s failure to gain sovereignty over these places.
 This was also done without the knowledge of the Muslims.

 Sources: